 - a.
 Students and parents can appeal a short term suspension to the New York State Commissioner of Education. - b.
 Any appeal must be filed within 30 days of the decision following the suspension conference. - 5.
-Exception for emergencies: If a student's presence in school poses an ongoing danger to after the student's removal as practicable, but in no case more than 48 hours after the removal.
+Exception for emergencies: If a student's presence in school poses an ongoing danger to persons or property or an ongoing threat of disruption to the academic process, a student may be removed immediately and the informal conference shall follow as soon after the student's removal as practicable, but in no case more than 48 hours after the removal.
 If immediate emergency removal from school is necessary, the school shall immediately notify the parent to determine the best way to transfer custody of the student to the parent.